OWASP/OdTM/applications/OdTMServer/README.md

 * a text file with ABox axioms, like [this one](cases/01verysimplecase).
 You can get a simple console output, used for the test purposes.

-To compile & run the application:
+To compile & run the application, follow [this instruction](../../guide/instruction.md)

-* clone the whole OdTM repository, go to the 'applications/OdTMServer' folder and run 'mvn compile' there.

-* edit 'server_xxx.properties' and execute the 'server_xxx.run' script there.